magiknono/kaisen-documentation/README.md

 - save and run `mix docs`
 - html file are updated in `doc` folder.
 Copy to your webfolder.

+- index is called documentation.md in md directory
 ## Requirements to build the documentation

 - git